Delivery Hero: History

+In March 2026, the company reached an alternative agreement to sell its foodpanda operations in Taiwan to regional competitor Grab for $600 million in cash.
+Concurrently, under pressure from activist shareholders to rapidly divest non-core operations, JPMorgan Chase was appointed to explore a potential ₩8 trillion ($5.37 billion) sale of Woowa Brothers, the operator of South Korea's dominant delivery platform, Baedal Minjok (Baemin).
+Amidst these major structural updates, long-time co-founder and CEO Niklas Östberg announced his decision to step down from his position by March 31, 2027, prompting the Supervisory Board to launch a global search for his successor.

+In July 2026, Delivery Hero reached an agreement with Uber to be acquired for $14.8 billion.

 Investment

 In November 2011, Delivery Hero received its first investment funding.
 In this financing round Team Europe, HV Capital, Tengelmann Ventures, Kite Ventures and ru-Net together invested €4 million.
 The second funding round took place in April 2012.
 This time the existing investors raised their investments by €25 million to support the international growth of the enterprise.
 In August 2012 Delivery Hero received an additional €40 million funded primarily by Kite Ventures and Kreos Capital.
 Venture capital firm Target Global invested in Delivery Hero in 2013.
 A Series D financing round saw Delivery Hero receive $30 million from Phenomen Ventures in the latest Series D financing round.

 In January 2014, Delivery Hero announced a Series E financing of $88 million led by Insight Venture Partners.
 A further $85m followed in April 2014 and was used to strengthen Delivery Hero's presence in core markets.

 In September 2014, a further $350m of investment was secured from existing partners and Swedish fund Vostok Nafta.
 This was the largest investment in a European start up since 2009.
 In December 2014 the company raised another €287 Million from Rocket Internet.
 The total investment size by Rocket Internet was €496 Million in primary and secondary for a 30% stake in Delivery Hero.
 Three months later Rocket Internet increased its stake in Delivery Hero to 39%.
 In February 2018, Rocket Internet reduced its stake in Delivery Hero.
 As per the latest happening, the shareholding of Rocket Internet in Delivery Hero has reduced from 24.3% to 21.2%.